sungheeyun/sungheeyun.github.io/_posts/2025-01-25-PST - Salzburg Report - Group 1 - Technology, Growth, and Inequality - The Case of AI.markdown

 The transformative power of AI offers both immense opportunities and significant challenges.
 Ensuring that AI serves as a force for good requires a steadfast commitment to fairness, ethics, and equitable access.
 By fostering collaboration across sectors and nations, society can harness AI’s potential to create a more just and inclusive future.
 Through initiatives like the Hamburg Declaration and the KFAS-Salzburg Global Leadership Initiative, we can address one of the most pressing issues of our time: ensuring that AI benefits humanity as a whole, guided by robust ethical principles and a commitment to equity.

+# Central collaboration hub on AI fairness and digital ethics

 &ldquo;The Technology, Growth, and Inequality: The Case of AI&rdquo; group has created a dedicated website to serve as a central collaboration hub on AI fairness and digital ethics.
 This website will track our progress, share resources, and foster collaboration among KFAS-Salzburg Global Leadership Initiative Fellows and beyond with other communities and stakeholders.
-Please visit and collaborate with us here: <a href="https://salzburgglobalseminar-ai.github.io/">Empowering Humanity for the Future Enriched by AI</a>
+Please visit and collaborate with us here:
+<a href="https://salzburgglobalseminar-ai.github.io/">Empowering Humanity for the Future Enriched by AI</a>